Smithay/book/src/client/general/registry.md

 A global advertisement is composed of 3 values:

-- the global name, an `u32` identifier which represents the global within the globals list (it is *not* the same thing as the protocol id of the objects created by instanciating this global)
+- the global name, an `u32` identifier which represents the global within the globals list (it is *not* the same thing as the protocol id of the objects created by instantiating this global)
 - the global interface, a string containing the name of the interface of the protocol objects created from this global
-- the global version, an `u32` greater or equal to 1, which is used for protocol versionning
+- the global version, an `u32` greater or equal to 1, which is used for protocol versioning

-The Wayland protocol can evolve, and the interfaces are versionned.
+The Wayland protocol can evolve, and the interfaces are versioned.
 The number the server sends is the highest version it supports.
 The server must support all lower versions as well.

-Upon receiving this list, the client can then instanciate the globals it whishes to use into protocol objects using the [`bind`](https://docs.rs/wayland-client/*/wayland_client/protocol/wl_registry/struct.WlRegistry.html#method.bind) method of the registry.
+Upon receiving this list, the client can then instantiate the globals it wishes to use into protocol objects using the [`bind`](https://docs.rs/wayland-client/*/wayland_client/protocol/wl_registry/struct.WlRegistry.html#method.bind) method of the registry.

 ## The two kinds of globals

-The various globals that a Wayland server can advertize can be roughtly classified in two kinds, depending on whether they can be advertized multiple times by the server.
+The various globals that a Wayland server can advertise can be roughly classified in two kinds, depending on whether they can be advertised multiple times by the server.

 *Singleton globals* represent a capability of the compositor.
 This is something the Wayland server makes possible for clients to do.
-They generally exist from the start, never change and are advertized only once.
+They generally exist from the start, never change and are advertised only once.

 *Multi globals* however represent some device the server has access to.
 For example a monitor, or an input device.
 These globals can thus exist with multiplicity.
-For example, the server will advertized one `wl_output` global for each monitor that is plugged in the computer, each with a different `name`.
-Furthermore, these globals can appear or dissapear during the lifetime of the app, as such devices are plugged in or out.
+For example, the server will advertise one `wl_output` global for each monitor that is plugged in the computer, each with a different `name`.
+Furthermore, these globals can appear or disappear during the lifetime of the app, as such devices are plugged in or out.

 The registry `Global` event signals a new global, while its `GlobalRemove` event signals that a